NVIDIA/aistore/docs/http_api.md

 | `objects` | datapath request to GET, PUT and DELETE objects, read their properties |
 | `download` | download external resources (datasets, files) into cluster |

-4. **URL query**, e. g., `?what=config`.
-In particular, All API requests that operate on buckets carry the bucket(s) specification details in the query parameters of the corresponding URL.
+5. **URL query**, e. g., `?what=config`.

+In particular, all API requests that operate on a bucket carry the bucket's specification details in the URL's query.
 Those details may include [backend provider](providers.md) and [namespace](providers.md#unified-global-namespace) where an empty backend provider indicates an AIS bucket (with AIStore being, effectively, the default provider) while an empty namespace parameter translates as a global (default) namespace.
 For exact names of the bucket-specifying URL Query parameters, please refer to this [API source](/api/bucket.go).

 > Combined, all these elements tell the following story.
 They specify the most generic action (e.g., GET) and designate the target aka "resource" of this action: e. g., an entire cluster or a given AIS node.
 Further, they may also include context-specific and query string encoded control message to, for instance, distinguish between getting system statistics (`?what=stats`) versus system configuration (`?what=config`).